JoshVanL/k8s-subject-access-delegation/README.md

 passed NTP server URLs.
 - Permissions on destination subjects are dynamic in accordance to changes to the origin subject's within active rules.
-- Event trigger names accept regular expressions, namely '\*' that are resolved during runtime.
+- Event trigger names accepts wildcards (\*) that are resolved during runtime.
 - The controller will attempt failure recovery if for whatever reason the controller exits or crashes.
 This means a state re-sync with all rules in the API server.